-It would also be helpful if site facilitators could provide counselors with a list of their students who have registered for E-School and the courses they are registered to take.
+It would also be helpful if site facilitators could provide counselors with a list of their students who have registered for E-School.
 It may be necessary to provide additional support on campus for your students.

 For all students, it would be helpful if School Site Facilitators could: